ProteinsWebTeam/interpro-docs/docs/faq.rst

 =================================================
 We adhere to EMBL standards on data privacy which can be found `here <https://www.ebi.ac.uk/data-protection/privacy-notice/embl-ebi-public-website>`_.
-However, if you have privacy concerns about submitting sequences for analysis via the web, the InterProScan software package can be downloaded for local installation from the EBI's `downloads page <https://www.ebi.ac.uk/interpro/download/>`_.
+However, if you have privacy concerns about submitting sequences for analysis via the web, the InterProScan software package can be downloaded for local installation from the `downloads page <https://www.ebi.ac.uk/interpro/download/>`_.